Disability insurance riders explained

 Disability insurance riders and definitions

 This is a list of common riders you’ll find in policies from most major insurers.
 Remember, some may actually be standard policy provisions; but most of these will add to the cost of a policy.
-Each company has its own way of writing and defining their contract terms, so expect to find at least minor variations in how riders work from one policy to the next – and before you buy a policy or add a rider, be sure to read and understand its exact terms.
-Sometimes an insurer will also make significant – and advantageous – changes to a standard provision, and we’ll point out how Guardian has done so in a few examples below.
+Each life insurance company has its own way of writing and defining their contract terms, so expect to find at least minor variations in how riders work from one policy to the next – and before you buy a policy or add a rider, be sure to read and understand its exact terms.
+Sometimes an insurer will also make significant — and advantageous — changes to a standard provision, and we’ll point out how Guardian has done so in a few examples below.

 How to decide what you need

-Discuss different coverage scenarios: What happens if you have an illness that takes you out of the workforce for a few years?
+A disability policy can be a powerful source of financial protection, but you may not need every rider, and some can be duplicative.
+Discuss different coverage scenarios with your insurance provider to understand the best options for your situation: What happens if you have an illness that takes you out of the workforce for a few years?
 What if you have a physical impairment that limits your productivity even if you can still do some work?
 Also, make sure to ask your financial professional to look for a policy that is non-cancelable with guaranteed renewable, so that your terms and premiums stay fixed (as long as premiums are paid on time).

-If you don’t know a professional is familiar with the specifics of buying a long-term disability policy, a Guardian financial professional can help you.
+If you don’t know a professional who is familiar with the specifics of buying a long-term disability policy, a Guardian financial professional can help you.
 And be prepared to tell your financial professional as much as you can about your financial situation and concerns so that he or she can start looking into the plans and options that can meet your needs.

 Frequently asked questions about disability policy riders